The spreading of global solutions of chemotaxis systems with logistic source and consumption on $\mathbb{R}^{N}$: Numerical Simulation

 The result of the simulations shows that the diffusion rate of $v$ has an effect on the spreading speed.
-We see that as $\tau$ gets bigger, then $u$ goes to zero faster. and the spreading speed interval becomes smaller.
-We also see that for large $\chi$ there might be speed up for all the $\tau$, as seen for $\chi=5$ and $\chi =10$ in Fig \ref{c2.01chi5} - \ref{c2.01chi10}.
+We see that as $\tau$ gets bigger, then $u$ goes to zero faster, see Figures \ref{f13}--\ref{f17}.
+We also see that for large $\chi$ there might be speed up for all the $\tau$, as seen for $\chi=5$ and $\chi =10$ in Figures \ref{c2.01chi5} and \ref{c2.01chi10}.